lechefran/python_slam/README.md

 **Scikit-image**
 Scikit-image (skimage) is a collection of image processing algorithms.
 Check them out at [Scikit-image](https://scikit-image.org/).
 To install, use the command `pip3 install scikit-image`.

+## Additional Requirements
+Here is a list of additional requirements that are used for this project:

+**g2opy**
+This is a python binding of graph optimization C++ g2o.
+Check them out at [g2opy](https://github.com/uoip/g2opy).
+You can follow the installation steps using the provided link.
+Note that there may be problems that occur when following the installation process provided.
+In this repository's case, there was a need to modify the common.h file inside pybind11 where include statements such as *#include <Python.h>* had to be changed to *#include <python3.6/Python.h>* to work.
+Another change that had to be made was the inclusion of the *PYTHONPATH* of g2opy in the *~/.bashrc* file of the main directory to include g2opy for the program to work.
+This can be fixed by modifying the *~/.bashrc* file and adding the statement *export PYTHONPATH=$PYTHONPATH:path/to/g2opy*.

+**Pangolin**
+Pangolin is a lightweight portable rapid development library for managing OpenGL display / interaction and abstracting video input.
+Check them out at [Pangolin](https://github.com/stevenlovegrove/Pangolin).
+Installation instructions are included in the repository link.

+It is recommended that you place all these additional repositories in a separate directory to keep you repository clean.
+Build all of the additional repositories in that separate directory.

 ## Current Updates
 8/15/19